NathalieScherf/final/README.md

 Once the button "show selection" is clicked, a list of plants are displayed, with a short description of each plant.

 ![Selection](/imagesReadMe/SelectionAndButtons.PNG)

 If you want to change any of your selections or add a type of plant, just make the change in the seleciton above and the list will update instantaneously.

-If you do not like the seleciton, press the button "reset selection" and you are back to square one again.
+If you do not like the selection, press the button "reset selection" and you are back to square one again.

 If you like the selection, go a head and save it as a pdf document.

 ## Future features

-* a selection by color
+* A selection by color
-* a function to remove individual plants from the selection list
+* A function to remove individual plants from the selection list
-* a graphic indication of size for each plant
+* A graphic indication of size for each plant
-* a search for individual plants
+* A search for individual plants
+* Bug fixes